MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 ## FAQ

 <details>
-<summary>What to do when some features I use in my bot application aren't supported in the Test Tool?</summary>
+<summary>How can I test my bot application if some features aren't supported by the Test Tool?</summary>

 You can always use the [Teams client](https://teams.microsoft.com/) to test the features that aren't supported in the Test Tool.
 If you're developing with Teams Toolkit, select the option **Debug (Edge)** or **Debug (Chrome)** to test your application in the Teams client.
 <br>